Binjian/pricing/README.md

 ## Data lineage

+The flollowing diagram shows the data lineage of the raw data from the Google BigQuery data for cost price prediction and the data processing steps to get the labeled dataset for the cost prediction model.

 <img src="doc/pricing_training_data_lineage.jpg" alt="Data lineage" width="80%">

+## Cost and profit prediction with Ground Truth data from historical rides

+The following diagram depicts the cost & profit prediction based on the historical rides data given the fixed price zones, vehicle classes.

 <img src="doc/cost_prediction_stat.svg" alt="Cost prediction with GT statistics" width="80%">

+## Cost and profit prediction with a time series model (TODO)

+The following diagram depicts the cost & profit prediction based on the time series model given the fixed price zones, vehicle classes.

 <img src="doc/cost_prediction-nn.svg" alt="Cost prediction with GT statistics" width="80%">